2017-2018 Winter CSA Shares

 If you are new to the winter share (or just want a refresher), please read on for some answers to frequently asked questions.

-After twelve winters we have learned how to use our cellar and are very confident that we will have great food for you all the way through March.
+After thirteen winters we have learned how to use our cellar and are very confident that we will have great food for you all the way through March.
 Here's a few things you might be wondering which may help make your winter share a fantastic way to stay fed all winter long....

 How do I get my share?